 If you’re not interested in having your tooth removed, you might choose to have root canal therapy.
 This is where the nerve is removed from your tooth and the canal is completely cleaned out to remove any bacteria and infection present.
 Then the root canal is filled with a rubbery material called gutta percha.
 After root canal treatment, depending on the amount of real tooth remaining, it may be recommend that a crown placed to ensure a long lasting tooth.
 Otherwise, a white filling material will be placed.

 At Cameron Dental Care we are committed to providing the people of Albury Wodonga with the best treatment possible.
 Sometimes this means admitting that a tooth is beyond repair.
-In some cases the degree of tooth breakdown may be so severe that root canal therapy is almost certain to fail.
-We will tell you if this is the case and not proceed with root canal therapy.
-If you’re still not sure, you are welcome to seek a second opinion elsewhere – but as ethical practitioners we will not provide you with a treatment we don’t believe will be successful.
+In some cases the degree of tooth breakdown may be so severe that root canal treatment is almost certain to fail.
+We will tell you if this is the case and not proceed.
+If you’re still not sure, you are welcome to seek a second opinion – but as ethical practitioners we will not provide you with a treatment we don’t believe will be successful.

 For more information on the root canal therapy procedure, watch this useful video by Dr Molla.

 Traumatic Tooth Injuries